Introduction

 Patients typically present with fever, rigors, and abdominal pain*.
 Other symptoms include bloating, nausea, anorexia, weight loss, fatigue and jaundice.

-On examination, patients will have RUQ tenderness +/- hepatomegaly.
-If the abscess ruptures (a rare complication), then patients may present with signs of shock.
+On examination, patients will have right upper quadrant tenderness, although hepatomegaly is rarely present.
+If the abscess ruptures (a rare complication), then patients will present with peritonitis and features of septic shock.

 Investigations

-FBC will show a leucocytosis and LFTs are often abnormal, with a raised ALP in most cases and deranged ALT and bilirubin in a proportion.
-All patients should also have peripheral blood and fluid cultures sent for microscopy.
+Blood tests will show a raised white cell count and liver function tests often are deranged, with a raised ALP in majority and possibly a raised ALT and bilirubin.
+All patients with suspected liver abscesses should also have peripheral blood cultures sent for microscopy.

-Ultrasound imaging will reveal poor-defined lesions with hypo- and hyper-echoic areas, with potential gas bubbles and septations.
+Ultrasound imaging can be used to confirm the diagnosis, demonstrating poor-defined lesions with hypo- and hyper-echoic areas, with potential gas bubbles and septations.

 Management